Thank You Vibes Logo

 4.4.3.
 The legal basis is Article 6(1)(b) GDPR (performance of contracts with the hotel as our contracting partner or with registered users) and Article 6(1)(f) GDPR (legitimate interests in a secure and transparent tipping system, tenant separation, traceability of transactions and admin actions, product improvement).
 Where we are legally obliged to retain certain data or to disclose data to authorities, processing is additionally based on Article 6(1)(c) GDPR.

 4.4.4.
 Retention period: Data on user accounts are processed for the duration of the contractual relationship with the respective hotel/company and thereafter as long as statutory retention obligations or legitimate interests (e.g. assertion or defence of claims) exist.
-Inactive accounts are generally deleted after [[DAUER LÖSCHUNG INAKTIVE KONTEN, e.g. 7 YEARS]] unless longer retention obligations apply.
+Inactive accounts are generally deleted after 7 years unless longer retention obligations apply.

 4.4.5.
 Additional processing in the mobile staff app

-Where staff also use the mobile Thank You App (e.g. iOS/Android app), we process, in addition to the data listed in section 4.4.1, in particular the following:
+Where staff also use the mobile Thank You Vibes (e.g. iOS/Android app), we process, in addition to the data listed in section 4.4.1, in particular the following:

-• User- and hotel-specific QR codes are generated on the server side and stored in Firebase Storage; referencing metadata are managed in Firestore.
+• QR code generation: User- and hotel-specific QR codes are generated on the server side and stored in Firebase Storage; referencing metadata are managed in Firestore.
 The codes serve to uniquely assign tips and are linked, for example, to rooms, tables or staff.

 The above data processing serves to provide the functionality of the staff app, to enable a secure and traceable tipping and payout model, to store configurations and preferences and to ensure the integrity and security of the system.
 The legal bases are Article 6(1)(b) GDPR (performance of contract), Article 6(1)(f) GDPR (IT security, fraud prevention, product improvement) and – where location or KYC data are not legally required – Article 6(1)(a) GDPR (consent).